tvdboom/ATOM/docs_sources/examples/feature_engineering/feature_engineering.md

      --> Feature Rainfall + RainToday_No was removed due to collinearity with another feature.
      --> Feature Rainfall + WindDir9am was removed due to collinearity with another feature.
      --> Feature Rainfall - WindDir3pm was removed due to collinearity with another feature.
+     --> Feature SQRT(Cloud9am) was removed due to collinearity with another feature.
      --> Feature SQRT(Humidity3pm) was removed due to collinearity with another feature.
      --> Feature SQRT(Pressure9am) was removed due to collinearity with another feature.
      --> Feature Sunshine + WindDir9am was removed due to collinearity with another feature.